 What about aeration systems?

-Most of the ponds/lakes that we clean have aeration systems.
-Even the ponds/lakes that have had aeration systems in place for several years have considerable depths of organic sediment in the bottom of the bowls which should not be there if the system were that effective.
+Most of the ponds that we clean have aeration systems.
+Even the ponds that have had aeration systems in place for several years have considerable depths of MUCK in the bottom of the bowls which should not be there if the system were that effective.
 That’s the main reason our system was developed.
-Aeration systems are a big plus to alleviating some gases from saturating the water but as far as decomposing sludge/sediment from the bottom, there has been little success.
-After we clean the pond or lake bottom, aeration systems are a great help in keeping a body of water healthier longer.
+Aeration systems are a big plus to alleviating some gases from saturating the water but as far as decomposing sludge/MUCK from the bottom, there has been little success.
+After we clean the pond bottom, aeration systems are a great help in keeping a body of water healthier longer.

 What is the difference between your system and mechanical excavators?

 Water is a disadvantage to heavy equipment.
-A reputable excavator will drain the pond first to ensure that the organic sediment solidifies to a more manageable solid form; otherwise, the organic sediment will just slop around the blade; they will get stuck, and it’s a real bear.
-That is why they charge so much.
+A reputable excavator will drain the pond first to ensure that the MUCK solidifies to a more manageable solid form; otherwise, the MUCK will just slop around the blade; the equipment will often sink into the soft bottom and get stuck which is another reason why this method is so costly.
 Check around.
 The average cost is around $75,000 per acre.
-To dragline wet (remember the organic sediment is in a soft liquid state), when the bucket hits the organic sediment, the organic sediment explodes in the water, saturating the entire water column (like a spoon stirring chocolate milk).
+To dragline wet (remember the MUCK is in a soft liquid state), when the bucket hits the MUCK, the MUCK explodes in the water, saturating the entire water column (like a spoon stirring chocolate milk).
 Yes, you will have a deeper pond, because they can remove the hard clays and soils at the bottom when they dig.
-But when they are finished and the pond/lake settles, you are right back where you started.
+But when they are finished and the pond settles, you are right back where you started.
 Our system uses water to our advantage.
 How does this sound?
 Insert a straw into the chocolate and suck it all up, and your problems are over.
 No mess, no costly re-landscaping, only efficient and cost-effective results.

 Do you need to visit the site and dive the area to receive a proposal?